ericniebler/stl2/ext/proxy/Dxxxx.md

 }
 ```

-The constraints in the latest Ranges TS draft are already expressed in terms of a simpler set of `Indirect` callable concepts, so this change would mostly be localized to the concept definitions.
+The algorithm's constraints in the latest Ranges TS draft are already expressed in terms of a simpler set of `Indirect` callable concepts, so this change would mostly be localized to the concept definitions.

 From the point of view of the users who must author predicates that satisfy these extra constraints, no changes are needed for any iterator that is valid today; the added constraints are satisfied automatically for non-proxy iterators.
 When authoring a predicate to be used in conjunction with proxy iterators, the simplest solution is to use a polymorphic lambda for the predicate.
 For instance: